AI for ADHD - We Tested The 5 Best ADHD AI Apps [2026 Updated]

 - Free to use on the web

-- Mobile app is a one-time purchase (~$1.99) or subscription depending on platform
+- Mobile app is a one-time purchase (~$1.99) or subscription, depending on the platform

 Suitable for